knative/docs/docs/install/Knative-with-any-k8s.md

     *.knative.example.com == CNAME a317a278525d111e89f272a164fd35fb-1510370581.eu-central-1.elb.amazonaws.com
     ```

-Once your DNS provider has been configured, direct Knative to use that domain with:
+Once your DNS provider has been configured, direct Knative to use that domain:

 ```bash
 # Replace knative.example.com with your domain suffix